Blog

 Average ROE by Industry

-ROE is not only useful for assessing the profitability of individual companies, but it’s useful for assessing industries as well.
+ROE is not only useful for assessing the profitability of individual companies, but it’s useful for assessing industries, too.

 You can use WallStreetZen to see the average ROE of any stock market sector, or stock market industry.